microsoft/qio-samples/samples/multiship-loading-sample/README.md

 ### Running the Jupyter Notebook

-To run this sample, use the commandline to navigate to the `multiship-loading-sample` folder and run `jupyter notebook`.
+To run this sample, use the command line to navigate to the `multiship-loading-sample` folder and run `jupyter notebook`.

 Your web browser should automatically open a new window showing something similar to the below: